Ben Buckler, New South Wales

 Ben Buckler is an urban locality in the eastern suburbs of Sydney, in the state of New South Wales, Australia.
 It is part of the suburb of North Bondi in the Waverley Council local government area.
 It is sometimes referred to simply as "the northern headland of Bondi Bay."

 Ben Buckler is the location of the heritage-listed Ben Buckler Gun Battery, which was built in 1892 and subsequently buried; it was later excavated by the NSW Water Board and then reburied.
 It is also the location of the heritage-listed Bondi Sewer Vent.

+The surfing media refer to ocean waves breaking off the adjacent coast as 'Ben Buckler' or "the Buckler".